-Strategic management is the planned use of a business' resources to reach company goals and objectives.
-Strategic management requires ongoing evaluation of the processes and procedures within an organization and external factors that may impact how the company functions.
-The process of strategic management should guide top-level programs and decisions.
+Strategic management is the planned use of a company's resources to reach its goals and objectives.
+Strategic management requires ongoing evaluation of internal processes and external factors that may impact how a company functions.
 Companies of all sizes and in all industries can benefit from the practice of strategic management.

-In this article, we will explain the benefits of strategic management, explain how it works, discuss the types and stages of strategic management and provide an example of it in the workplace.
+In this article, we explain the benefits of strategic management, how it works, and the types and stages of strategic management, and we provide an example to guide you.

 Benefits of strategic management

 Achieving organizational goals takes planning and patience.
 Strategic management can help companies reach their goals.
 Strategic management ensures the steps necessary to reach a business goal are implemented company-wide.

 Strategic management offers many benefits to companies that use it, including: